-New Jersey Failure to Reasonably Accommodate Pregnancy or Breastfeeding Mothers
+New Jersey Failure To Accommodate Pregnant/Breastfeeding Mothers

 In 2021, the New Jersey Supreme Court issued a landmark decision that significantly expanded the state’s legal protections for workers who are pregnant or breastfeeding mothers.
 Federal and state laws already required employers to make “reasonable accommodations” in the workplace for employees with a temporary disability or medical condition, including pregnancy, but the Court’s ruling helped to clarify the scope of these requirements when it came to new and expecting parents.